-It is in your cat’s interest to be contained both day and night.
+It is also in your cat’s interest to be contained both day and night.
 Contained cats are more likely to live a longer and healthier life than those allowed to roam.

 Roaming cats can be killed or injured through car accidents and fights with other animals.
 They can also contract fatal diseases such as feline AIDS or be more likely to require veterinary attention for fleas, ticks, worms, abscesses, cuts and other illnesses.

 27 per cent of the ACT’s cat owners reported that their cat had come home injured at least once each year.
 Roaming cats were four times more likely to have suffered significant injury at least once in the previous year than cats that were contained.

 Cat Facts for Canberra